Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Introduction

-One reason for the limited use of the enstrophy variable in hydrodynamic stability theory is certainly due to the lack of knowledge of physical wall boundary conditions on the vorticity, see the discussion in \cite{synge1936}.
-Unlike the velocity field, for which the boundary conditions for the flows bounded by solid walls (no-slip boundary conditions) are well known for more than a century now, at least for the wide class of wall flows under the continuum hypothesis.
+One reason for the limited use of the enstrophy quantity \cite{frisch1995,tsinober2001book,abramov2003,yeung2015,schumacher2015} in hydrodynamic stability theory of wall flows is certainly the lack of knowledge of physical boundary conditions on the vorticity \cite{synge1935}.
+Oppositely, for the velocity field the wall boundary conditions (no-slip) have been known for more than a century, at least for the wide class of wall flows under the continuum hypothesis.
 Notwithstanding this, our work is focused on the enstrophy of traveling perturbation waves in wall flows.
-In particular, we are interested in the threshold for possible enstrophy transient growth of perturbations during their temporal and spatial evolution.
-We consider the two-dimensional plane Poiseuille and Couette flows, which are emblematic problems of the hydrodynamic stability theory.
-One objective is to highlight the role of the enstrophy as well as its interrelationship with the more commonly considered kinetic energy.
+One objective of this study is to highlight the role of the enstrophy as well as its interrelationship with the more commonly considered kinetic energy.
+In particular, we are interested in the conditions for transient growth of the perturbation's enstrophy in the wavenumber - Reynolds number parameters space.

-Departures from the base state may appear in the subcritical range below $Re_\mathrm{c}$, that is the threshold for unconditional instability.
-The energy method \cite{joseph1976} generates a lower bound to the unconditional or global stability threshold, $Re_\mathrm{g}$ \cite{manneville2016}.
-This lower bound called $Re_\mathrm{E}$ specifies the value below which the kinetic energy contained in any perturbation to the base flow decreases to zero in a monotonic way.
-The condition defining $Re_\mathrm{g}$ instead stands on the ultimate decay of the perturbations, which may arrive at the end of long transients during where the kinetic energy may range significantly before monotonically decrease.